noahehall/multicloud/providers/aws/services/globalInfrastructure/globalArchitecture.md

     - implement security baselines, configurations, and audit capabilities
   - automated governance
     - includes account provisioning, enforcing and monitoring budgets, and managing security, risk and compliance
-- common workloads and scenarios
+- common workloads and best practices
-  - accessing financial data
+  - accessing financial data: historical and real-time market data, alternative data, and buying decisions.
+    - Strict requirements around user entitlements and data redistribution
+    - low latency requirements
+    - Reliable network connectivity for market data providers and exchanges
-  - simplifying regulatory reporting
+  - simplifying regulatory reporting: Building a reporting data lake on AWS and using the rich set of services
-  - using AI/ML
+    - Data quality, integrity, and lineage into the ingest and processing pipelines
+    - Data encryption at rest and in transit requirements
+    - Mask or tokenize personally identifiable information (PII) data
+  - using AI/ML: tools to enhance customer interactions through chatbots, improve surveillance, detect fraud, gather trading ideas from unstructured data, and customize product offerings.
+    - Secure architecture to protect code and model artifacts
+    - CI/CD pipeline integrated with change-control systems for model deployment
+    - Automated end-to-end evidence capture of the entire model development lifecycle

 ##### Data Analytics Lens